-In this article, we look at the different types of MS exacerbations or relapses and how to recognize and manage them.
+In this article, we look at what triggers MS exacerbations, how they affect people with different types of MS, and how to recognize and manage them.

 A new MS exacerbation would have the following criteria:

-- Previous symptoms have become more severe, or new symptoms have started growing evident.
+- Previous symptoms have reappeared or worsened, or new symptoms have emerged.

 - Symptoms have persisted for longer than 24 hours.
 More commonly, symptoms last for weeks or even months.